88-Pallav/git-repo/README.md

 To compare difference between two branches: git diff "branch_name"              // You have to be in on the other branch eg. master for this one

+To delete a branch:
+git branch -d branch_name           // To create: git checkout -b "new branch_name"
+                                       To delete: git branch -d branch_name

+// To merge just create a pull request and then go on to confirm it on GUI

+// After pull request completes type: git pull (To merge the branches)